-- 1. This Agreement will become effective, and matching may commence, under this Agreement thirty days after notice of the matching program described in this CMA has been published in the Federal Register. - 2.
+- 1. This Agreement will become effective, and matching may commence under this Agreement, thirty days after notice of the matching program described in this CMA has been published in the Federal Register.
+If HUD receives public comments on a published matching notice, HUD and FEMA shall review the comments to determine whether any changes to the matching notice are necessary.
+If the agencies determine that significant changes to the matching notice are necessary, HUD shall publish a revised matching notice and provide an additional 30-day public comment and review period. - 2.
 FEMA and HUD will report the matching program to OMB and Congress for their advanced review and, upon completion of OMB's advanced review, publish the matching notice in the Federal Register for 30 calendar days as required by 5 U.S.C. §§ 552a(e)(12), (o)(2)(A), and (r), and OMB Circular A-108, Federal Agency Responsibilities for Review, Reporting, and Publication under the Privacy Act, 81 Fed.
 Reg.
 94424 (Dec.
 23, 2016). - 3.
 This Agreement will remain in effect for a period not to exceed 18 months.